r-bakes/budget-teardown-service/README.md

 # Budget Teardown Service

 > 💡 Automatically tears down publicly accessible AWS resources (e.g., S3 buckets) when an AWS Budget threshold is exceeded.

-This project uses a Makefile-driven flow plus a build script and CloudFormation to deploy:
+This project uses a Makefile-driven flow, a build script and CloudFormation to:
 1. Build and package each service (Lambda) with dependencies.
 2. Upload artifacts under unique keys to a premade S3 bucket.
 3. Deploy/update a single CloudFormation stack that wires AWS Budget → SNS → Lambda for teardown actions.